2022 Hackney London Borough Council election: Electoral process

 Hackney, like other London borough councils, elects all of its councillors at once every four years.
 The previous election took place in 2018.
 The election took place by multi-member first-past-the-post voting, with each ward being represented by two or three councillors.
 Electors had as many votes as there were councillors to be elected in their ward, with the top two or three being elected.

 All registered electors (British, Irish, Commonwealth and European Union citizens) living in London aged 18 or over were entitled to vote in the election.
 People who lived at two addresses in different councils, such as university students with different term-time and holiday addresses, were entitled to be registered for and vote in elections in both local authorities.
 Voting in-person at polling stations took place from 7:00 to 22:00 on election day, and voters were able to apply for postal votes or proxy votes in advance of the election.

 Campaign

 Mayoral election

 The Conservatives selected the nineteen-year-old law student, Oliver Hall, as their mayoral candidate.
 Hall said he would stop any new Low Traffic Neighbourhood schemes and consult on removing existing ones.
 He also promised to build more affordable housing.
-Gwenton Swoley, an anti-gang activist, stood as an independent candidate under the slogan "Hackney People Before Profit".
+Gwenton Sloley, an anti-gang activist, stood as an independent candidate under the slogan "Hackney People Before Profit".
 He said that the proceeds of the crime fund should be spent on "talking therapy and drop-in services" to "help people whose mental health has deteriorated during successive lockdowns".
 He said he would work to stop children from being excluded from school, and provide mentoring to young people after they are arrested, to prevent them from getting involved in gangs and criminal activity.